-Heart Attack Dessau
+Heart Attack Dessau, TX

-Generally, the following are the most common indications of a heart attack:
+Generally, the following are the most common signs and symptoms of a heart attack:

-- Squeezing or Pulling in the Chest
+- Compressing or Pulling in the Chest

-- Burning Feeling in the Chest
+- Burning Sensation in the Chest

-- Pain in the neck, jaw, shoulder, arm, or back
+- Discomfort in the neck, jaw, shoulder, arm, or back

 - Difficulty Breathing

 Heart attacks are usually brought on from clots or blockages which prevent the proper flow of blood within the coronary arteries.
 Whenever the blood cannot get to the area of the heart where it is needed, the spot becomes deprived of oxygen and won't operate properly.
 If the blockage proceeds, the cells within the said location can die.

 Coronary Artery Disease or CAD may be the underlying reason for most heart attacks.
 This condition is identified by the narrowing down of arteries together with the build-up of plaque deposits around the arterial walls (an ailment known as atherosclerosis).
 Once the arteries narrow down, blood circulation for the heart is lessened.
 This condition can advance to totally block the artery and the flow of blood completely

 To prevent heart attacks, it is important that you maintain a healthy weight, stay active, eat healthy, don't smoke cigarettes, and reduce your stress levels.